Dario Drežnjak

-Dario Drežnjak (born March 24, 1998) is a Croatian professional basketball player for Keravnos of the Cypriot League.
+Dario Drežnjak (born March 24, 1998) is a Croatian professional basketball player for Zadar of the Croatian League and the ABA League.
 Standing at 2.04 m, he plays at the forward position.

 Professional career

 Drežnjak started playing basketball in seventh grade of elementary school.
 Before playing basketball, he trained karate.

 Drežnjak started his professional career in Široki, the same club he started playing basketball as a youngster.
 After a successful season in the ABA League Second Division, in July 2021, Drežnjak signed with Zadar of the Croatian League and ABA League.
 After a bad start in Zadar, he started playing better in the second part of 2021–22 season.
 During the 2022–23 season, Drežnjak was the second best scorer in Zadar after Luka Božić.

 In July 2023, he renewed his contract with Zadar for another season.

 On August 12, 2024, Drežnjak signed with GeVi Napoli of the Lega Basket Serie A (LBA).

 On November 27, 2024, Drežnjak signed with Vanoli Cremona of the Lega Basket Serie A (LBA).

 In March, 2025, Drežnjak signed with Keravnos of the Cypriot League.

 On July 8, 2025, he signed with Rio Breogán of the Spanish Liga ACB.